viz658/Weather_Prediction_Using_ML_DL/README.md

 - **RNN_Seattle_Dataset.ipynb**: Implementation of the RNN model for time-series regression task on the Seattle dataset.
 - **Seattle_Weather_FFNN.ipynb**: Implementation of the FFNN model for classification tasks on the Seattle dataset, it includes baseline benchmarking machine learning models such as Random Forest and XGBoost.

+Make sure to install necessary libraries in order to run these notebooks.
 ---